yongkheehou/crypto_stream/README.md

 # Crypto Stream

-A microservices-based cryptocurrency streaming platform using Apache Flink, Kafka, and Streamlit.
+A microservices-based cryptocurrency streaming platform using Apache Spark, Kafka, and Streamlit.

 ## Services